cagilalsac/UsersMicroservices/README.md

     can execute these actions:
     https://github.com/cagilalsac/UsersMicroservices/tree/master/Users.API/Controllers/GroupsController.cs

-64. Add the [Authorize(Roles = "Admin,User")] attribute on top of the Get action of the UsersController class so that authenticated users with role
-    Admin or User can execute this action.
+64. Add the [Authorize(Roles = "Admin,User")] attribute on top of the Get and GetFiltered actions of the UsersController class so that authenticated users with role Admin or User can execute these actions.
 Then add [Authorize(Roles = "Admin")] attribute on top of the Get by ID, Post, Put and Delete actions so that authenticated users with role Admin can execute these actions:
     https://github.com/cagilalsac/UsersMicroservices/tree/master/Users.API/Controllers/UsersController.cs

 65. To increase the security of APIs for the Production Environment, Cross-Origin Resource Sharing configuration can be added